HidosBiancaSidonia/Hangman-Game/README.md

 # Hangman-Game

-I made the Hangman game using WPF (structured on MVVM and using Data Binding)
+I made the Hangman game using C# and WPF (structured on MVVM and using Data Binding)

 The main page looks like this: